University of Technology Sydney

 LECTURE AND STUDIO ETIQUETTE

 Lectures and studio sessions provide important opportunities for you interact with your studio leaders and peers.
-Mobile phone and laptop use can be distracting to yourself and those around you.
-Mobile phones and laptops should not be used in lectures or studio sessions.
-You will be given explicit information about situations where limited use of these technologies might be appropriate.
+Mobile phone use can be distracting to yourself and those around you.
+Please limit your use of mobile phones in lectures or studio sessions.
+You will be given explicit information about situations where use of these technologies might be appropriate.

 PREPARATORY ACTIVITIES